 Studying VPLS application of ONOS controller

-Use case-4: Testing network with IPv6 addressing
+Use Case-4: Testing Network with IPv6 Addressing

 Introduction

-For testing the SDN controller functionality with the IPv6 addressing this Use case was implemented.
-In this Use case, the network was created consisting of IPv6 addresses and IPv4 addresses.
-The network was simultaneously tested for both the addresses.
-In the below figure two IPv6 Hosts are represented as H1& H2 and two IPv4 Hosts are represented as H1-4 & H2-4.
+For testing the SDN controller functionality with the IPv6 addressing this use case was implemented.
+The network was created using IPv6 and IPv4 addresses.
+The network was simultaneously tested for both types of addresses.
+In the figure below two IPv6 Hosts are represented as H1& H2 and two IPv4 Hosts are represented as H1-4 & H2-4.